JNavas2/Archive-Page/README.md

 1. **Pin the Archive Page button** to your browser toolbar for easy access.
 2. **Configure your Toolbar Action** in Options (Dropdown, Search, or Archive).
 3. **Click the button** to execute your chosen action.
 The result opens in a new tab.
-4. **Use right-click context menus** to archive or search links and pages directly.
+4. **Use right-click context menus** to archive or search links directly.
 5. **Use a keyboard shortcut** (customizable in your browser’s extension settings) to archive the current page even faster.
 6. **Bookmark or share** the archive URL as needed.